 The premises are available for hire.
 (See ‘Contact Us’ page)

 The church premises are in use throughout the year, providing facilities each week for BEACH Judo Club.
-Several groups hold meetings at the church including BEACH, the Neighbourhood Network, the Interfaith Forum, Hillside Residents’ Association and the Keep Fit Association.
+Several groups hold meetings at the church including BEACH, the Neighbourhood Network, the Interfaith Forum and Hillside Residents’ Association .
 The building has also provided additional teaching space for the local Roman Catholic High School.